Church of St Edmund King and Martyr, Kellington: History

 In 1548, the Kellington Serpent-Stone was removed from a recess in the north wall of the chantry chapel.
 The stone, which is magnesian limestone, has an ornately carved sword down the middle with a human figure on the left and a "grotesque" figure on the right.
 The stone was placed in the churchyard, but due to the effects of weather, it was returned to the church in the 1920s.
 The best description of the stone before it was weathered was by Roger Dodsworth who visited in 1621.
 Dodsworth described the grotesque figure as a "flying serpent", and alluded the stone to a local story where a shepherd killed the serpent but died in the struggle.

 The vicar of Kellington in the late 1850s, Joseph Mann, helped raise money for a chapel-of-ease at nearby Whitley.
 This became All Saints' Parish Church, which was a daughter church of St Edmund's, and as such had no burial ground.
 Both churches held joint worship with the local Methodist congregations in the 1960s and in the 2000s.

-Part of the renovation of the church in the 1990s, meant storing many of the dis-interred skeletons in an ossuary that was built beneath the tower.
-During this time, an underpinning venture was undertaken to ensure that mining activity from Kellingley Colliery would not affect the structure.
+Due to the risk of subsidence that might be caused by the proposed extension of the workings of the nearby Kellingley Colliery, underpinning of the church was deemed necessary.
+An archaeological excavation was undertaken from October 1990 to April 1991 to excavate the burials within the church and within the footprint of the proposed underpinning.
+The excavation was run by York University, under the direction of Richard Morris, Julie Dunk and Ian Lawton, with Warwick Rodwell recording the tower.
+Part of the renovation of the church meant storing many of the disinterred skeletons in an ossuary that was built beneath the tower.
+The underpinning venture was then undertaken.
 British Coal spent £1 million in 1991, making sure that the church would not collapse.
-They dismantled the tower and when the work was finished, the rebuilt the tower exactly as it was before.
+The tower was dismantled and when the underpinning work was finished, was rebuilt exactly as it was before.
 Further renovations were carried out in the 21st century.
 The earlier renovations revealed that the original floor of the church was made up of limestone rubble, with mortar used in the spaces.